Thoughts on Management Style

 Managing "up" the organization:

-[light bulb] I believe that "managing upward" is an essential part of being a professional manager.
-As a manager, I think it's incumbent on me to do as much as I can to make the organization a success.
-Therefore, I believe it is important for me to help the organization set common goals and keep the goal in sight.
+I believe that "managing upward" is an essential part of being a senior contributor or any sort of leader.
+As a leader, I think it's incumbent on me to do as much as I can to make the organization a success.
+Therefore, I believe it is important for me to help the organization set common goals and keep the goals in sight.
 This last seems to be a problem for lots of organizations as markets and technologies change.
-So-called "goals" that change or get replaced more than once per year are not goals but milestones and tactics.
+So-called "goals" that change or get replaced more than once per year are not goals but objectives and tactics.
 People need real goals.

 Managing people:

 The majority of the resources are, in fact, people.
-I've been on a campaign to stamp out the use of the word "resource" when the topic is actually "people".
+My pet project is to stamp out the use of the word "resources" when the topic is actually "people".
 People are not interchangeable parts.
-People are not objects to be bought and sold and discarded when we no longer need them.
-It offends me somewhat for a company to have a "Human Resources" department; "Personnel" is much more respectful and properly focused.
+People are not objects to be rearranged at will and discarded when we no longer need them.
+I would rather not have a "Human Resources" department; "Personnel" is much more respectful and properly focused.

-I firmly believe that the most important factor for success in "high-tech" today is brainpower.
-Not necessarily extreme intelligence (though that doesn't hurt), but rather motivated people using their brains enthusiastically together to work toward a common goal.
+I firmly believe that the most important factor for success in "high-tech" is brainpower.
+Not necessarily extreme intelligence (though that doesn't hurt), but rather motivated people using their brains to work together enthusiastically, toward a common goal.

-3. Remove the barriers that keep people from getting the job done.
+- Remove barriers that keep people from getting the job done.

 Some tools and techniques: